Wimpressive-Snaps/aooserver-snap/README.md

 [![aooserver](https://snapcraft.io/aooserver/badge.svg)](https://snapcraft.io/aooserver)
 [![aooserver](https://snapcraft.io/aooserver/trending.svg?name=0)](https://snapcraft.io/aooserver)

-This is the standalone connection server for use with SonoBus which uses AOO.
+This is the standalone connection server for use with [SonoBus](https://sonobus.net/) which uses AOO.
+The connection server is only used to help users find each other, no audio passes through it.
+All audio is sent directly between users (peer to peer).

 An unofficial snap built with ❤︎ by Martin Wimpress using configuration at
 <https://github.com/Wimpressive-Snaps/aooserver-snap> from the upstream project source <https://github.com/essej/aooserver>